Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Overpayments

-Overpayments do not apply if the actual cost of required books/college supplies was less than the standard ancillary payment, or if the student’s enrollment status subsequently changes to part-time during the term.
+Overpayments do not apply if the actual cost of required books/college supplies was less than the ASP, or if the student’s enrollment status subsequently changes to part-time during the term.
 As long as the student was eligible at the time of payment, there is no overpayment.

 Overpayments exist if clients receive a payment for which they were not eligible.
 The assigned AEC/EC is to ensure that the educational activity in CalSAWS is in the correct status prior to the beginning of each school term.
 When a WTW participant is no longer attending school, ensure that the appropriate educational activity is in a closed status.